Lemniscate-2525/Mamba_Transformer_Hybrid/README.md

 ## Disadvantages of Pure Mamba :

 Mamba is excellent at long-range memory and GPU-efficient inference.
-But it has real limitations:
+But it has Limitations :

 **No Bidirectional Context :** The recurrence is causal by design; $x_t$ depends only on $x_{t-1}$ and $u_t$.
 For tasks where future context matters (understanding a sentence where the subject comes after the verb), pure Mamba struggles.
 Transformers with bidirectional attention have equal access to all positions.